Is It True?

 - Did I work in a place where the foreman had a pathological hatred of raccoons because they have “little people hands”: yes.

-- Did I meet Bigfoot in a local pub and enrage him when I accused him of having chiggers: no.
+- Did I meet Bigfoot in a local pub and enrage him when I accused him of having chiggers: I wish.

 - Did I receive an angry letter from, Eduardo, a Bolivian pudding maker, after I may have implied an association between Bolivian pudding and Egyptian dung beetles: no. I did, however, receive a scathing letter from an Egyptian dung beetle.

-- Was I frisked and manhandled by the police in Amarillo, Texas: yes.
+- Was I frisked and manhandled by the police in Amarillo, Texas: they’re a handsy group.

-- Did I once inadvertently wash my hair with flea and tick shampoo: yes.
+- Did I once inadvertently wash my hair with flea and tick shampoo: shut up!

 - Did I dig a moat around my home to keep out Gerald the neighbor kid: I’m still waiting on the permits.

-- Did I put piranha in the moat: weren’t you paying attention, there’s no moat.
+- Did I put piranha in the moat: weren’t you paying attention, there’s no moat…yet.

 - Was I denied the sale of eggs after jokingly telling the cashier that I was going to throw them at a police car: people just don’t get my sense of humor.

 - Did I inadvertently set another person’s vacuüm cleaner and carpet on fire: let’s just say mistakes were made.